-Sensitivity analysis was performed to estimate ORR in the total F1CDx positive population including the F1CDx positive, LCTA positive, LCTA negative subpopulations.
+Sensitivity analysis was performed to estimate ORR in the total F1CDx positive population including the F1CDx positive, LCTA positive and the F1CDx positive, LCTA negative subpopulations.
 To assess the potential impact of the F1CDx positive, LCTA negative portion of the F1CDx positive intended use population on clinical effectiveness, 206 NTRK negative samples by the FoundationOne LDT were selected from the FMI clinical archive along with 24 NTRK negative clinical trial samples available for testing were used to obtain a NPA that was representative for the LCTAs used to enroll patients in the larotrectinib trials.
 Since the estimated NPA (PPV) is 100%, the ORR for the F1CDx positive population is the same as the ORR for the F1CDx positive and LCTA positive population.
 However, the NPA estimate between F1CDx and LCTA is subject to uncertainty and could be biased given that the majority of the NTRK fusion negative patients, in both the full population and those whose samples were available for testing with F1CDx had been tested using DNA NGS methods (>70%).
 FoundationOne LDT was the most commonly used DNA based NGS method that was used for NTRK fusion status determination for patients in the larotrectinib clinical trials.
-The same assay was also used to select the supplemental negative b Includes one pediatric patient with unresectable infantile fibrosarcoma who underwent resection following partial response and who remained disease-free at data cutoff.
+The same assay was also used to select the supplemental negative samples in the clinical bridging study as the representative LCTA.
+Therefore, the estimated NPA could be subject to bias.